Meet the Team

 Maria Cabrera, BA

 Maria is a clinical research assistant at Beth Israel Deaconess Medical Center.
 She graduated from the University of Connecticut in 2019 with a BA in Psychology and a minor in Sociology.
 She is currently in her second semester of Northeastern’s Pre-Medical Post-Baccalaureate Program.
-She has previously worked as a medical scribe, an EMT and surgical video editor.
+She has previously worked as a medical scribe, an EMT and biology TA.
 Passionate about bioethics, equitable health care and preventive medicine, Maria's long term goal is to be a physician and researcher.